alex-parra/powerdash-magento1/README.md

 - Great care has been put into optimizing all database queries for maximum performance;
 - No Core or Database tables are affected or damaged;
 - Install via Magento Downloader (Connect Manager);
 - Your data NEVER leaves your server;
-  (PowerDash does not collect or send any data to its servers or other thirdparty servers.)
+  (PowerDash does not collect or send any data to its servers or other third-party servers.)